petechd/eq-questionnaire-schemas/style_guide.md

 - Optional parameters of a class should be placed after required parameters and assigned default or `null` value.

-- Parameter declarations should be wrapped by putting one per line with two extra spaces of indentation, to differentiate from the method body.
+- Parameter declarations should be wrapped by putting one each line and adding two extra spaces of indentation, to differentiate from the method body.
   ```
   local newClass(
       parameter1,